Dr Iain McNicol OBE

 Jennifer Baker friend and Chair of the Comman Eachdraidh Lios Mòr wrote: Margaret MacDonald, one of the founder members of Comann Eachdraidh Lios Mòr died on Tuesday 5th January 2021 aged 91.
 As well as the great memories that we all have of her, she has left a...

-Rev Donald MacNicol Symposium
+Rev Donald McNicol Symposium

-Rev Donald MacNicol Symposium
+Rev Donald McNicol Symposium

 This event was funded by the British Arts and Humanities Research Council with the Lismore Gaelic Heritage Centre and explored many aspects of Rev. Donald McNicol (1735-1802), a one-time minister of Lismore.
 Topics included his extensive Gaelic literary...